Designer Recommended: 10 Go-To Holiday Drinks

 But if you’re drinking drinking, you might try WeTranfer Chief Creative Officer Damian Bradfield’s special occasion beverage.
 “My go-to holiday drink is the Bullshot,” he said.
 “It’s for serious drinkers with serious issues.
 I am sure people have suggested a Bloody Mary for a hangover.
 A Bloody Mary doesn't even come close to the Bull Shot.
 It is vodka, beef broth, celery salt, Worcestershiresauce, Tabasco and horseradish.
 This puts hairs on your chest on those cold winter mornings and will destroy your intestines slowly, too.
 But YOLO.”

-Finally, we end this deep exploration with “Uncle Dan’s whiskey sour” as shared by our very own Head of Partnerships Tucker Margulies.
+Finally, we end this deep exploration with “Uncle Dan’s whiskey sour” as shared by our very own Strategic Advisor Tucker Margulies.
 Uncle Dan is the “fun” uncle — the eldest of eight siblings, never married, no kids, retired early.
 It’s unclear in which year the whiskey sour became “Uncle Dan’s,” but other memories are more clear.
 The Margulies holiday tradition was to head to Clover Lanes (now closed) to bowl.
 In reality, it was more beer than bowling.
 Then back to grandpa’s split-level ranch house with shag carpet where Uncle Dan would whip up alarmingly-frothy green and yellow concoctions for those still up “late” at night, which was about 7 p.m. because it was pitch dark outside and everyone had been drinking since noon.
 “The key,” said Margulies, “was a hand-whipped raw egg.
 That’s why they were only for the ‘specials.’”

 Uncle Dan’s whiskey sours come served in whatever clear glass can be found, and are handed out with hushed reverence to the select few.
 And there is no recipe because no one ever asked Uncle Dan for it.